wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/02-Advanced-Hooks/01-custom-hooks.md

 They also allow you to avoid having to worry about making your plugin compatible every single possible external integration.

-As custom hooks give users a way to implement their own custom scenarios themselves they will often report their solution back to you when they find one, which you can share with the rest of your users.
+As custom hooks give users a way to implement their own custom scenarios, they will often report their solution back to you when they find one, which you can share with the rest of your users.

+## Example code

-For the rest of the examples in this lesson, download, install, and activate version 1.0.1 of the [bookstore plugin](https://github.com/wptrainingteam/beginner-developer) from the Training Team's GitHub repository on your local WordPress installation.
-This plugin is part of the Beginner Developer Learning Pathway.
+For the rest of the examples in this lesson, download, install, and activate version 1.0.2 of the [bookstore plugin](https://github.com/wptrainingteam/beginner-developer/raw/main/bookstore.1.0.2.zip) from the Training Team's GitHub repository on your local WordPress installation.
+This plugin is part of the [Beginner Developer Learning Pathway](https://learn.wordpress.org/course/beginner-wordpress-developer/).

 ## Creating a custom action